adon-cloudcannon/landing-page-test/src/collections/lessons/astro-beginner-tutorial-series/astro-layouts.md

 ## Astro Layouts: What’s Next?

 We covered a fair amount in this part of the tutorial.
 It all centered around the layout component we added.
-For more&nbsp;[advanced Astro layout use cases, dive into the excellent Astro docs](https://docs.astro.build/en/core-concepts/astro-components/#named-slots).
-Beyond layouts, see an&nbsp;[Evil Martians blog post](https://evilmartians.com/chronicles/how-to-favicon-in-2021-six-files-that-fit-most-needs)&nbsp;for recommended favicon formats for a modern site.
-Finally, there’s more on self-hosting and&nbsp;[font best practices, in a fantastic web.dev article](https://web.dev/font-best-practices/).
+For more&nbsp;<a target="_blank" rel="noopener" href="https://docs.astro.build/en/core-concepts/astro-components/#named-slots">advanced Astro layout use cases, dive into the excellent Astro docs</a>.
+Beyond layouts, see an&nbsp;<a target="_blank" rel="noopener" href="https://evilmartians.com/chronicles/how-to-favicon-in-2021-six-files-that-fit-most-needs">Evil Martians blog post</a>&nbsp;for recommended favicon formats for a modern site.
+Finally, there’s more on self-hosting and&nbsp;<a target="_blank" rel="noopener" href="https://web.dev/font-best-practices/">font best practices, in a fantastic web.dev article</a>.

 After covering so much in this tutorial, we will take our foot off the gas a little in the next one.
-We see how you can&nbsp;[import data from JSON files right into your Astro templates](https://cloudcannon.com/community/learn/astro-beginners-tutorial/importing-json-data-in-astro/)&nbsp;— handy for giving content creators more flexibility to update data.
+We see how you can&nbsp;<a target="_blank" rel="noopener" href="https://cloudcannon.com/community/learn/astro-beginners-tutorial/importing-json-data-in-astro/">import data from JSON files right into your Astro templates</a>&nbsp;— handy for giving content creators more flexibility to update data.
 We will see you can edit the underlying JSON data visually from your CMS.

 I hope you enjoyed this tutorial, and you are looking forward to seeing even more Astro features in the next one.